tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 suspected to have occurred), the relay may have been conditionally compromised (malicious code activated only under specific conditions).

+## Genuine capture or forgery

+A COMTRADE either records a fault that happened or dresses up one that did not, and the file alone cannot always tell
+which: its integrity protection is thin, so a clean-looking record proves little.
+What decides is corroboration.
+The waveform is set against the RTU's reading, the historian's stored values and a second relay's capture of the same event, and against the physics the event would have to obey; a forgery has to stay coherent across all of them, which is hard by hand.
+The case the cross-check cannot reach is a relay whose own firmware emits synthetic waveforms, since the false data is generated at source; there only physical-plausibility and the wider independent record remain, and a fault the relay claims but leaves no COMTRADE behind is the absence that gives it away.

+A COMTRADE is written only when a relay trips, so the record is sparse; a capture present with no fault, or missing where a trip claims one, stands against a quiet backdrop.
+The capture, two origins:

+    A COMTRADE FILE FOR A LOGGED TRIP ─────────────────────────────────
+                    GENUINE FAULT             │  FORGED, OR NO FAULT RTU + historian  agree with the waveform  │  disagree second relay    same fault, same time     │  no matching capture physics         balances across phases    │  inconsistent, unless built with care the file        present                   │  may be missing for a claimed trip

 *Last updated: 13 July 2026*